Vistry Group Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Vistry Group PLC has executed a share buyback program, purchasing 46,000 of its ordinary shares at prices ranging from 628.40 GBp to 641.40 GBp, with a volume-weighted average price of 633.31 GBp.
-These shares will be canceled, reducing the total number of shares in issue and affecting the company’s total voting rights, which may influence shareholder notifications under regulatory guidelines.
+Vistry Group PLC, a prominent player in the construction and housing industry, has executed a share buyback program, purchasing 45,000 of its Ordinary 50p Shares through Peel Hunt LLP.
+The buyback, part of a previously announced program, saw shares bought at prices ranging from 654.80 GBp to 668.00 GBp, with an average price of 663.22 GBp.
+The purchased shares will be cancelled, reducing the total number of shares in issue and affecting the total voting rights, which will now stand at 322,015,214.
+This move is likely to impact the company’s stock liquidity and shareholder value, aligning with regulatory requirements under the Market Abuse Regulation.

 The most recent analyst rating on (GB:VTY) stock is a Hold with a £672.00 price target.
 To see the full list of analyst forecasts on Vistry Group stock, see the GB:VTY Stock Forecast page.